Piku74/python-Programme/README.md

-This is my First Project
+This is my First small program using ~ Python
-Author~ Papu